-The use of low-level laser therapy (LLLT) in the management of deep seated structures such as bony fractures with delayed union had previously been reported by the author in this journal (1).
-As high-lighted previously by the author in published journals, LLLT is a form of non-invasive physical therapy treatment modality that have biomodulation action as well as anti-inflammatory actions; unlike conventional physical therapy machines such as ultrasound, trans-cutaneous electrical stimulation and so forth which neither have anti-inflammatory action nor biomodulation actions on body cells.
-As shown by Chow et al (2) the pain relieving function of LLLT not only stems from its anti-inflammatory actions, but also, by dint of its action on peripheral nerves.
+The use of low-level laser therapy (LLLT) in the management of deep-seated structures such as Sciatica patients from single-level PID was previously reported by the author in this journal (1).
+As high-lighted previously by the author in published journals, LLLT is a form of non-invasive physical therapy treatment modality that have bio-modulation action as well as anti-inflammatory actions; unlike conventional physical therapy machines such as ultrasound, trans-cutaneous electrical stimulation and so forth which neither have anti-inflammatory action nor bio-modulation actions on body cells.
+As shown by Chow et al (2) the pain-relieving function of LLLT not only stems from its anti-inflammatory actions, but also, by dint of its action on peripheral nerves.

-This forms the rationale of the author adding a scanning mode of LLLT to the whole affected dermatome of painful sciatica patients as well as the path of the affected nerve root near the axial skeleton, besides irradiation of the relevant acupuncture points.
-The reader can find the relevant basic science studies on the subject of sciatica in the recently published book chapter written by the author (3).
+This forms the rationale of the author adding a scanning mode of LLLT to the whole affected dermatome of painful sciatica patients as well as the path of the affected nerve root near the axial skeleton.
+The reader can find the relevant basic science studies on the subject of sciatica in the recent book written by the author (3).
+But unlike the study published by Chow et al, all subjects in this study did have MRI documented disc prolapse.